sassoftware/esp-studio-examples/Basic/pattern_empty_index/README.md

 ## Test the Project and View the Results

-When you test the project in SAS Event Stream Processing Studio, you can use the **Publish** button to publish events from the stocktrades.csv file into the sourceWindow_01 window.
-You must specify the following date format: `%Y-%m-%d %H:%M:%S`.
+If you use the **Publish** button to publish events from the stocktrades.csv file into the sourceWindow_01 window, you must specify the following date format: `%Y-%m-%d %H:%M:%S`.
 For more information, see [Publish Events from a CSV file](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/p124n2fohetwqzn109gsdel6o1cj.htm).

-Alternatively, before you test the project, you can configure a publisher connector for the sourceWindow_01 window and specify the date format `%Y-%m-%d %H:%M:%S` in the connector's settings.
-For more information, see [Configure a File and Socket Connector](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/n0esv2n0cbbpgcn1r281krr1iv6q.htm#n0y87cwr7q5vo6n1qlfcey182vt6).

-The results for each window appear on separate tabs in test mode:
+When you test the project, the results for each window appear on separate tabs.
 - The **sourceWindow_01** tab lists the stock trades that are received from the input file.
 - The **patternWindow_01** tab lists the matched patterns.
 After a while, a total of 23 rows appear in this tab.